Thousands evacuated as Typhoon Haikui heads for Taiwan

 "It is expected to pose a considerable threat to most areas in Taiwan with winds, rains and waves," said deputy director Fong Chin-tzu, urging to public to be "on guard".

-"It has gathered some strength since yesterday," he said, adding that the storm would move west to the Taiwan Strait by Monday.
+"It has gathered some strength since yesterday," he said, adding that it would move west to the Taiwan Strait by Monday.

-The typhoon was packing a sustained wind speed of about 140 kilometres (39 miles) per hour, as schools and businesses in the southern and eastern parts of the island were closed Sunday.
+The typhoon was packing a sustained wind speed of about 154 kilometres (95 miles) per hour, prompting more than 200 domestics flights to be cancelled and businesses in the southern and eastern parts of the island to close on Sunday.

 "I remind the people to make preparations for the typhoon and watch out for your safety, avoid going out or any dangerous activities," Taiwanese President Tsai Ing-wen said.

-Authorities said they had evacuated more than 2,800 people across seven cities -- the majority of them from the mountainous county of Hualien, which neighbours Taitung.
+Authorities said they had evacuated more than 2,800 people across seven cities -- the majority from the mountainous county of Hualien, which neighbours Taitung.

 The military had mobilised soldiers and equipment -- such as amphibious vehicles and inflatable rubber boats -- around the parts of Taiwan where Haikui is expected to have the heaviest impact.